ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

 PuTTY and Bitvise are both SSH clients with graphical user interfaces for Windows.
 For Mac, it looks like some exist (e.g. Termius) but I didn't see anything super popular.

 We should note that you can also just run ssh commands from a terminal without installing anything instead of using a graphical client.
 I do this, and I am guessing that Nathaniel does too.
+Include the link to the IHME training video on how to do this.

 Accessing the Cluster from PuTTY
 --------------------------------